ampache/ampache/README.md

 To build this project you will need [Yarn](https://yarnpkg.com/lang/en/docs/install/).
 In addition to the requirements of Ampache itself.

 ### Build
-Clone the repo: `git clone https://github.com/AshotN/ampache/tree/ReactClient`
+Clone the repo: `git clone https://github.com/ampache/ampache/ -b react-client`

 Use yarn to download all needed packages: `yarn`

-Run Parcel to build: `yarn run build`
+Run Parcel to build: `yarn build`

 Run a PHP server locally on port 8080: `/bin/php -S localhost:8080 -t {PATH TO BASE FOLDER}`